getodk/docs/odkx-src/xlsx-converter-reference.rst

 .. list-table:: framework_translations Worksheet Columns
   :header-rows: 1
+  :name: framework-translations-worksheet-columns

   * - Column
     - | Description
   * - string_token
     - | The name that will be used string to be translated.
   * - text.<locale>
     - | The value of the translated text string.
 There can be as many of these
       | columns as you want translated languages (such as :th:`text.default`, :th:`text.gr`,
       | :th:`text.es`).
   * - image.<locale>
     - | The value of the image url fragment relative to the appName directory
       | for this locale.
 There can be as many of these columns as you want
       | translated languages (such as :th:`image.default`, :th:`image.gr`, :th:`image.es`).
   * - audio.<locale>
     - | The value of the audio url fragment relative to the appName directory
       | for this locale.
 There can be as many of these columns as you want
       | translated languages (such as :th:`audio.default`, :th:`audio.gr`, :th:`audio.es`).
   * - video.<locale>
     - | The value of the videourl fragment relative to the appName directory
       | for this locale.
 There can be as many of these columns as you want
       | translated languages (such as :th:`video.default`, :th:`video.gr`, :th:`video.es`).

 The locale code should generally be the 2-letter language code, or, if necessary, the *language_COUNTRY* naming used by Android can be used to identify a specific language variant.
 For example: *en_US*, *en_UK* for US English and UK English, respectively.